-Under the previous law, a marriage of 20 years or more were eligible for spousal payments lasting the same length of the marriage or permanent maintenance.
+Under the previous law, a marriage of 20 years or more was eligible for spousal payments lasting the same length of the marriage or permanent maintenance.
 That last clause has been replaced by an “indefinite period” in the new law.

 To learn more about how the new alimony/maintenance guidelines law could affect you and your Alton, IL family, contact The Michael Diaz Law Practice.
 We’ve been helping southwest Illinois families navigate the sometimes complicated Illinois divorce laws for more than 30 years.